pa-0/ExecutionMaster/res/blog-article.md

 You can find the tool and its sources on GitHub: [**ExecutionMaster**](https://github.com/diversenok/ExecutionMaster)

 As a last note, remember that IFEO has a machine-wide scope because it resides in the HKLM hive.
-Hence, the adjustments you make have an immediate impact on all users, including NT AUTHORITY\SYSTEM, and, therefore, can partially affect the operating system.
+Hence, the adjustments you make have an immediate impact on all users, including `NT AUTHORITY\SYSTEM`, and, therefore, can partially affect the operating system.
 My tool shows warnings when you try to configure interception for a well-known OS component and also suppresses UI dialogues in the zero session, but keep that in mind.